ubports/promise-android-tools/README.md

 Version 4.0.0 includes a major re-factoring effort that touched almost every function.
 The APIs of most functions remained intact, but in most cases you will have to make changes to your code.
 This has been done to correct some early design decisions.

+- A new convenience class `DeviceTools` has been implemented that provides instances of all tool classes as well as some generic convenience functions such as `deviceTools.wait()` (wait for any device to be visible with any adb, fastboot, or heimdall) and `deviceTools.getDeviceName()` (read the device name from fastboot or adb).
+In most cases you will no longer need to instantiate any of the tool classes directly.
 - In order to properly follow the object-oriented paradigm, all tool wrapper classes now inherit from a new `Tool` class that implements the `child_process` wrappers along with some common interfaces.
 The implications of this are:
   - Our [android-tools-bin](https://www.npmjs.com/package/android-tools-bin) package is now included as a dependency.
 If you require custom executables, you can use [environment variables](https://www.npmjs.com/package/android-tools-bin#requesting-native-tools-using-environment-variables).
   - Specifying a custom `exec` function in the constructor arguments is no longer supported.